Tahir (Indonesian businessman)

+He is married to the daughter of Indonesian billionaire Mochtar Riady.

 Early life and education

 Tahir was born in Surabaya, East Java, in 1952, in a slum area.
 He was raised by his parents who made a living by constructing pedicabs, known as becak.
 In 1971, he graduated from Petra Kalianyar Christian High School in Surabaya.
 Tahir wanted to be a medical doctor, but when his father fell sick and could not afford his medical school tuition, Tahir dropped out of college to focus on helping with his father's business.

 He received a scholarship from Nanyang Technological Institute (now Nanyang Technological University) in Singapore, earning a Bachelor of Arts/Science.
 At the age of 35, he went to Golden Gate University in California and completed his Master's degree in financial education.

 Business career

 During his studies in Singapore, Tahir started small trade business, buying merchandise from Singapore and selling it in Surabaya when he went home for vacation.
 This business was his introduction to import trading.
 In 1986, he established The Mayapada Group and expanded the business to many sectors including garments, finance, automobiles, health and media.
-During the 1997-98 Asian monetary crisis, Mayapada Bank survived even though many other banking corporations collapsed, because bank was not taking credit from international sources.
+During the 1997-98 Asian monetary crisis, Mayapada Bank survived even though many other banking corporations collapsed, because the bank was not taking credit from international sources.